minity-script/minity/docs/SYNTAX.md

 greet()
 ````
-Function calls compile directly to `function <name>` in .mcfunction, so you can use them to call functions in other namespaces and datapacks, whether they were written in mclang or not.
+Function calls compile directly to `function <name>` in .mcfunction, so you can use them to call functions in other namespaces and datapacks, whether they were written in minity or not.
 ````
 namespace tutorial
 some_other_namespace:do_stuff()